Query Clauses

 z.query.issue.orderBy('created', 'desc').start(lastRow).limit(50);

-If you want inclusive results, you can specify the inclusive
+If you want inclusive results, you can specify the inclusive option:

 z.query.issue.start(row, {inclusive: true});